justinlarson/Web-App-Hacking-Workshop/README.md

 1. Download/Install Git
 2. Download/Install Docker
 3. Download Broswer of Choice
-	a.
-If you are on Windows just use Firefox
+	* If you are on Windows just use Firefox
-	b.
-Autochrome is a tool that configures Chromium to work with Burp out of the Box(if more familiar with Chrome then download Chromium)
+	* Autochrome is a tool that configures Chromium to work with Burp out of the Box(if more familiar with Chrome then download Chromium)
-	c.
-Don't use Safari, Opera, Internet Explorer, or Chrome
+	* Don't use Safari, Opera, Internet Explorer, or Chrome
 4. Download Burp and Zap Proxies
 5. Install Burp Extensions
 6. If using Mac/Linux and use setup.sh in the `Easy Mac Setup` section
-	a.
-This clones all need git repos, pulls docker images, installs autochrome and starts docker containers
+	* This clones all need git repos, pulls docker images, installs autochrome and starts docker containers
 7. Clone Repos if not using `setup.sh` script from step 6.
 	* Autochrome (if using Chromium)
 	* SqlMap